rrra/www/content/post/2020/march-minutes.md

 Mark KK0V reports the flood outlook continues to look better.
 If weather continues we should get by very well.
-RRRA has not been contacted by Emergecny Managers regarding COVID-19.
+RRRA has not been contacted by Emergency Managers regarding COVID-19.
 No further rulings from the FCC regarding the 3.5GHz band.

 #### Clay RRRAES